bobthechemist/feathercm/docs/source/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The current area of activity is building the potentiostat, creating software for controlling it and developing activities for exploring how a potentiostat is built and operated.
 You will likely see the most changes in these pages over the next few weeks.

+.. [*] Yes, this title is homage to Ewing's 1954 text and no, it is not at all suggestive that I am (or ever will be) comparable to Ewing as a scientist.